Why do the Humanities matter today?

 “The HYP lectures were awesome...”

-We have assembled a lively team of scholars, Indigenous Elders, artists, and activists who will share their expertise and help you wrestle with the challenges of reconciliation.
+We have assembled a lively team of scholars, authors, artists, legal experts, and advocates who will share their expertise with you and help you wrestle with the ideas and issues that inform our understanding of migration.

 The University of King’s College is the oldest chartered university in the country, with a long and storied tradition of scholarship and education in the Humanities, as well as a vibrant partnership with our neighours at Dalhousie University.
 You’ll be warmly welcomed by faculty and students alike, as we pride ourselves on a collegial and collaborative learning environment.
 HYP will allow you to discover some of the joys of university life: you’ll stay in residence, work with upper-year students, and meet fellow HYPsters from across the country.